Can my child avoid surgery? What are the risks? How much missed school are we talking about?

 For questions about diagnosis and treatment for conditions not listed above, please call our office for further information.

-- Posterior spinal fusion, spinal deformity growth modulation surgeries
+- Spinal deformity growth modulation surgeries (vertebral body tethering)

 - Growth friendly spine surgeries

-- Pediatric knee arthroscopy, medial patellofemoral ligament reconstruction, tibial tubercle osteotomy, ACL reconstruction, and meniscus repair
+- Knee arthroscopy, medial patellofemoral ligament reconstruction, tibial tubercle osteotomy, ACL reconstruction, and meniscus repair

 - Multi-disciplinary approach to the treatment of spina bifida